Pacific Time Zone

-The Pacific Time Zone (PT) is a time zone encompassing parts of western Canada, the western United States, and western Mexico.
+The Pacific Time Zone (PT) is a time zone encompassing the western United States and northwestern Mexico.
 Places in this zone observe standard time by subtracting eight hours from Coordinated Universal Time (UTC−08:00).
-During daylight saving time, a time offset of UTC−07:00 is used.
+During daylight saving time, a time offset of UTC−07:00 is used instead.

-In the United States and Canada, this time zone is generically called the Pacific Time Zone.
+In the United States, this time zone is generically called the Pacific Time Zone.
 Specifically, time in this zone is referred to as Pacific Standard Time (PST) when standard time is being observed (early November to mid-March), and Pacific Daylight Time (PDT) when daylight saving time (mid-March to early November) is being observed.
-In Mexico, the corresponding time zone is known as the Zona Noroeste (Northwest Zone) and observes the same daylight saving schedule as the United States and Canada.
+In Mexico, the corresponding time zone is known as the Zona Noroeste and observes the same daylight saving schedule as the United States.
 The largest city in the Pacific Time Zone is Los Angeles, whose metropolitan area is also the largest in the time zone.

 The zone is two hours ahead of the Hawaii–Aleutian Time Zone, one hour ahead of the Alaska Time Zone, one hour behind the Mountain Time Zone, (Note: While the state of Arizona lies entirely within the Mountain Time Zone, daylight saving time is only observed within the Navajo Nation; as a result, most of Arizona is aligned with the Pacific Time Zone from mid-March to early November.) two hours behind the Central Time Zone, three hours behind the Eastern Time Zone, and four hours behind the Atlantic Time Zone.

 Canada

-One Canadian province is split between the Pacific Time Zone and the Mountain Time Zone: